 What makes it even more inconvenient and expensive is that if you so much as crack your door, you’ll have to replace the entire door—tape can only get you so far and so long through cracked glass doors.
 Those cracks will propagate with the fluctuating temperatures in the bathroom.

 Most modern options will feature tempered glass that isn't going to crack.
-If you have an impact with it, it's designed to shatter into tons of tiny pieces.
+If you have an impact with it, it's designed to shatter into tons of tiny pieces of glass you can vacuum up easily.
 You can see this in the image at the beginning of this section.
 This reduces the risk of being cut during and after the accident.